Migrate Your Moodle Site to Google Cloud: Step-by-Step Guide

 Install LAMP or LEMP on the new server before migration

-To prepare your new Google Cloud server for Moodle migration, you need to install a web server stack like LAMP or LEMP, making sure it has the same software as your old server.
+To prepare your new Google Cloud server for Moodle, you should install a web server package like LAMP or LEMP.
+The goal is to make sure your new server has the same essential software and packages as your old one.
+Installing these packages ensures your Moodle site will run correctly on Google Cloud.

 Your goal is to make sure the new Google server has all the same servers and software packages as your current one.
 We’ve listed some helpful posts to guide you through installing essential software like Apache (a web server), Nginx (another web server), MySQL, MariaDB (database management systems), and PHP (a scripting language).